TheF1rstPancake/DestinyProject/blog/content/WeaponBalancing.rst

 The Kills-per-Player metric I created did not sit well with a lot of people.
 For this post, I want to try and re-engange the conversation except this time, I want to be as clear as possible about what I intend to show and the process I went through in gathering and analyzing the data.

-The point of this post is to show that weapon balancing in PvP is not nearly as broken as it is made out to be and that weapon balancing is about changing the perspective of players on certain weapons.
+The point of this post is to show that **weapon balancing in PvP is not nearly as broken as it is made out to be** and as a smaller note, that weapon balancing is about changing the perspective of players on certain weapons.

 In the original post players said, "Thorn is overpowered!
 I'm feel like I'm dying by it all the time."
 I said the numbers don't add up.